julsCadenas/iCARE-Website/README.md

 ![LoginPage](images/screenshots/LoginPage.png)

-### A logged-in student's dashboard where he can check if his professor is online and book consultations or tutorials
+### A logged-in student can use the dashboard to check if their professor is online and to book consultations or tutorials

 ![StudentDashboard](images/screenshots/StudentDashboard.png)